fabrice-etanchaud/dbt-dremio/README.md

 # dbt-dremio
 [dbt](https://www.getdbt.com/)'s adapter for [dremio](https://www.dremio.com/)

 If you are reading this documentation, I assume you already know well both dbt and dremio.
-Please refer to the respective documentation.
+Please refer to their respective documentation.

 # Installation
 dbt dependencies :